tekknolagi/tekknolagi.github.com/_posts/2025-11-10-compiler-effects.md

 location that the first one reads.
 But it also might not!
 And if they look at disjoint locations, there need not be any explicit order enforced.

 Different compilers keep track of this information differently.
-The null effect analysis gives up and says "we can't re-order or delete any instructions".
+The null effect analysis gives up and says "every instruction is maximally effectful" and therefore "we can't re-order or delete any instructions".
 That's probably fine for a first stab at a compiler, where you will get a big speed up purely based on strength reductions.
+Over-approximations of effects should always be valid.

 But at some point you start wanting to do dead code elimination (DCE), or common subexpression elimination (CSE), or move instructions around, and you